shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/03-subgraph.md

 - `--from-contract` uses an already deployed contract at the specified address
 - `--network mainnet` tells the Graph CLI to look on Mainnet Ethereum to find the contract ABI
 - `--index-event` creates entities from events (not a good idea)
-- `--contract-name punks` sets the contract name to the supplied string, for example: punks
 - `--node http://localhost:8020/` will prepare our script to deploy to our local graph node
 - `punks` is the name of the folder under which the files are created